 Information on minors can be found in the department pages of the catalogue.
 For the best chance of completing a minor, students should declare the minor prior to the pre-registration period for the fall of their junior year.
-Candidates must have an average G.P.A. of 2.00 in the required courses for successful completion of the minor.
-Further regulations regarding minors may be found on the Dean of the College's web page.
+Candidates must have an average GPA of 2.00 in the required courses for successful completion of the minor.
+Further regulations regarding minors may be found on the College portal.

-A student with an interest in a minor may experience irresolvable conflicts in scheduling, the cancellation of a course because of under enrollment, the absence of faculty in a program due to other teaching assignments or sabbaticals.
+A student with an interest in a minor may experience irresolvable conflicts in scheduling, the cancellation of a course because of under enrollment, and/or the absence of faculty in a program due to other teaching assignments or sabbaticals.
 The College does not guarantee a particular minor nor a course in a particular program needed by a student to enter or complete a minor.
 A student who does not complete a minor in the course of his or her baccalaureate studies at the College may not initiate or complete a minor after earning a baccalaureate degree from Saint Anselm College.